Lesson 5 of5

 Light and darkness

-The book assumes a strong and unambiguous division between good and evil, light and dark, faith and unbelief, Christians and “the world.”
-These divisions are no doubt a simplification of real life now.
+As is often typical of writings produced in the context of conflict or schism, 1 John assumes a strong and unambiguous division between good and evil, light and dark, faith and unbelief, Christians and “the world.”
+These binary categories are no doubt an oversimplification of real life, but they serve the author’s purpose of persuading readers/hearers to remain true to what they have been taught.

 Love